Wade's Causeway: Construction

 The causeway's visible section on Wheeldale Moor shows the remains of a continuous surface metalled with closely fitted slabs of sandstone with flat upper surfaces.
 The average size of a slab is 45 cm square, but some examples are 1.5 m in breadth.
-The purpose of a central ridge along one section of the causeway, described in two independent excavations, is unknown.
+One section of the causeway has a central ridge but the purpose of this feature is unknown.
 The stone flags are seated on a cambered base of mixed gravel, clay and either rubble, peat or soil, that forms a raised embankment.
 The embankment is from 3.6 to 7 m wide at its raised surface.
 Its width in some sections is increased by 1 m of ditch to either side, which may or may not be associated with its original construction, making an approximately uniform total width of 5 to 8 m.
 Its height above surrounding soil level is approximately 0.4 m.

 Hayes and Rutter state that such an embankment's primary purpose would have been to provide good drainage for a road surface.
 Archaeologist David E Johnston states that the structure is crossed by numerous perpendicular drainage culverts with small becks trickling through them since the ground is often boggy.
 This could suggest a reason for the embankment, and its early attribution as a causeway—a route across the wetland, normally supported on earth or stone in the form of a raised embankment.
-Nineteenth-century antiquarian Thomas Codrington argued that Roman roads in Britain were generally built on embankments regardless of the underlying ground's drainage.
-He states that the common appellation of "causeway" in the names of Roman roads may, therefore, relate to their embankments rather than indicate that the ground on which they were constructed was ill-drained.
+Roman roads were commonly built on embankments which helped with drainage.
+Placenames that include 'causeway', and other elements such as 'ridge', may refer to the prominence of the road relative to the surrounding area.
 Some historians translate Livy's phrase for Roman military construction of roads, via munire, as "making a causeway".